Hydrogen production: Ferrosilicon method

+The production method is economical to produce fuel cell quality hydrogen since low quality fesrrosilicon can be used to obtain high quality sodium silicate which commands good pricing.

 Photobiological water splitting

 An algae bioreactor for hydrogen production.

 Biological hydrogen can be produced in an algae bioreactor.
 In the late 1990s it was discovered that if the algae are deprived of sulfur it will switch from the production of oxygen, i.e. normal photosynthesis, to the production of hydrogen.
 It seems that the production is now economically feasible by surpassing the 7–10 percent energy efficiency (the conversion of sunlight into hydrogen) barrier. with a hydrogen production rate of 10–12 ml per liter culture per hour.

 Photocatalytic water splitting

 The conversion of solar energy to hydrogen by means of water splitting process is one of the most interesting ways to achieve clean and renewable energy systems.
 However, if this process is assisted by photocatalysts suspended directly in water instead of using photovoltaic and an electrolytic system the reaction is in just one step, it can be made more efficient.
 Current systems, however have low performance for commercial implementation.